CONVERSE COUNTY

 Educational Outreach

 Converse County Conservation District would like to remind our local teachers and youth organization leaders to take advantage of our many classroom activities including the Enviroscape Model and water quality monitoring lessons on the North Platte River.
-Annually, the District sponsors Arbor Day educational activities and the kids get to take their own tree home to plant.
+Annually, the District is happy to sponsor Arbor Day educational activities and allow the kids get to take their own tree home to plant.

 K-12 Outreach